Richardson–Lucy deconvolution: Description

 Writing this more generally for two (or more) dimensions in terms of convolution with a point spread function P:

-where the division and multiplication are element wise, $\otimes$ indicates a 2D convolution, and $P^*$ is the flipped point spread function.
+where the division and multiplication are element wise, $\otimes$ indicates a 2D convolution, and $P^*$ is the mirrored point spread function, or the inverse Fourier transform of the Hermitian transpose of the optical transfer function.

 In problems where the point spread function $p_{ij}$ is not known a priori, a modification of the Richardson–Lucy algorithm has been proposed, in order to accomplish blind deconvolution.